 Write an Official Resignation Letter

-The last step in the process is formalizing your resignation with a well-written resignation letter.
+The last step is formalising your resignation with a well-written, professional letter.
 This letter should include the date, your name, and the position you are resigning from.
 It’s also important to state the reason for your resignation.

-You should say thank you for the opportunity to work for the company and express optimism for their future.
-Finally, include your contact information so the company can stay in touch with you.
+You should thank the company for the opportunity to work for them and express optimism for their future.
+Finally, include your contact information so the company can contact you.

 Give it to your manager at the end of your meeting.

-Now that you’ve completed all of the official resignation steps, here are a few tips we have for you in your final weeks.
+Now that you’ve completed the official resignation steps, here are a few tips for your final weeks.

 Maintain a Professional Attitude

-Once you’ve given your official resignation, keep working as you’ve always done.
-Don’t slack off knowing that you’re leaving soon.
+Once you’ve officially resigned, keep working as you’ve always done.
+Don’t slack off, knowing that you’re leaving soon.
 You’re still an employee and should act accordingly.

-After all, as we said before, it’s essential that you leave a final good impression.
+After all, as we said before, you must leave a final good impression.
 Be helpful in other ways, too, including:

 Ensure a smooth transition by training your replacement.